-Ramadan in 2019 starts on 5 May and ends around 4 June.
+Ramadan in 2023 starts around 22 March and ends around 20 April.
 We can’t be more precise because it depends on sighting the moon.

 So should you venture into Morocco during Ramadan?
 There’s no reason why not, and the insights you’ll gain into the people and culture will enhance your experience.

 What you need to know

 *The lunar month of Ramadan is a time of fasting during daylight hours and eating and partying at night.
 Behind the fast is a reminder to Muslims of their commitment to God and a form of spiritual purification.
 Wish everyone a Ramadan m’barak (a blessed Ramadan).

 *Exempt from the fast are pregnant or breastfeeding women, small children, those travelling and the sick and elderly.